cms-sw/genproductions/bin/JHUGen/Pdecay/README.md

 Because the weights are normalized to 1 at the pole mass, these distributions should be fine for any ZZ or WW final state, which differ only by normalization above 2mV.

 To use:
  1. Download one of the distributions from this directory, either the ZZ or WW.
-It should be stored in the girdpack in the same directory where JHUGen will be run.
-It also has to be called PMZZdistribution.out (even for WW).
+It should be stored in the gridpack in the same directory where JHUGen will be run.
  2. Add the following command line options in the JHUGen card:
-      ReadLHE=(input file).lhe ReweightDecay WidthSchemeIn=3 ReadPMZZ
+      ReadLHE=(input file).lhe ReweightDecay WidthSchemeIn=3 ReadPmHstar PmHstarFile=(filename.out)
  3. Run

 Please let us know if you would like instructions to produce more distributions, for example Zgamma, a low mass wide resonance, or other couplings.